tttor/ctrl-foundation/method/actor-critic/a3c_mnih_2016.md

   half the time on **a single multi-core CPU** instead of a GPU.
 * using parallel actorlearners to update a shared model had a stabilizing effect on the learning process of the three value-based methods
+* asynchronous one-step Q-learning and Sarsa algorithms exhibit superlinear speedups that cannot be explained by purely computational gains.
+  * one-step methods (one-step Q and one-step Sarsa) often require less data to achieve a particular score when using more parallel actor-learners;
+    due to positive effect of multiple threads to reduce the bias in one-step methods.
+* our proposed framework
+  * scales well with the number of parallel workers, making efficient use of resources.
+  * stable and do not collapse or diverge once they are learning

 ## misc
 * unstability of deepNN on RL caused by
   * the sequence of observed data encountered by an online RL agent is non-stationary, and